 Conducting a full review of an applicant’s background is an effective way to determine if they will be an asset to your company.
-In this three-part background checks blog series, we dive into the benefits and challenges associated with these checks.
-In Part 1, we discussed running a criminal background check.
-Now we will review checks that provide valuable information about an applicant’s driving record.
+In this two-part background checks blog series, we dive into the benefits and challenges associated with these checks.

 The two options when retrieving driving record details are as follows: